firmai/financial-machine-learning/README.md

 # Financial Machine Learning and Data Science

-A curated list of practical financial machine learning (FinML) tools and applications.
-This collection is primarily in Python.

-A listed repository should be deprecated if:

-- Repository's owner explicitly say that "this library is not maintained".
-- Not committed for long time (2~3 years).

-**This repo is officially under revamp as of 3/29/2021!!**

-- TODOs and roadmap is under the github project [here](https://github.com/firmai/financial-machine-learning/projects/1)
-- If you would like to contribute to this repo, please send us a pull request or contact [@dereknow](https://twitter.com/dereknow)  or [@bin-yang-algotune](https://twitter.com/b3yang)
-- Join us in the gitter chat [here](https://gitter.im/financial-machine-learning/community)

-___

 - All repos/links status including last commit date is updated daily
 - Only 15 Highest ranked repos/links for each section are displayed on main README.md and full list is available within the wiki page